 I hope you will love this French-inspired dessert!
-It’s very unique and surprisingly close to the authentic version!
-The balance of the smooth vanilla cream with the airy aquafaba and the salty caramel it just magical!
+It’s unique and surprisingly close to the authentic version!
+The balance of the smooth vanilla cream with the airy aquafaba and the salty caramel is just magical!

 Let me know in the comments if you try this recipe!

 Enter your email below & we’ll send it straight to your inbox!
 Plus, you will receive new recipes every week!